LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-class.rst.txt

 ==============

-In the next several pages, we will be making updates to ``coding-events`` to demonstrate model creation, how models relate to data, and the practice of model biding.
+In the next several pages, we will be making updates to ``coding-events`` to demonstrate model creation, how models relate to data, and the practice of model binding.
 The first of these steps is to move data handling out of our controller classes and into a model class.
 As we discussed on the previous page, the controller class is not responsible for holding data.